-Therefore, Vakifbank supports and encourages its stakeholders & clients for their sustainable energy projects and investments, regardless of the size of the investment.
-According to Vakifbank's credit policy, eco-friendly projects has priority for financing.
-Besides, the loan programmes originating from international banks, Vakifbank provides financial incentives to individuals, SMEs, and project owners to support their sustainability projects.
+Therefore, Vakıfbank supports and encourages its stakeholders & clients for their sustainable energy projects and investments, regardless of the size of the investment.
+According to Vakıfbank's credit policy, eco-friendly projects have priority for financing.
+Besides, the loan programmes originating from international banks, Vakıfbank provides financial incentives to individuals, SMEs, and project owners to support their sustainability projects.
 By bringing our collaborations at national level to international dimensions, we have effectively offered various international funding sources to local governments.
 As a successful partner of Turkey Sustainable Energy Financing Program (TurSEFF) originating from European Bank for Reconstruction and Development (EBRD) in the previous years, we became the first bank to include the municipalities within the scope of the funds since Local Authorities Banking Department began operating.
 Besides, we see it as our responsibility to monitor the continuity of the positive impact created in the projects we finance.
 This process, which we have implemented in the project finance phase within the framework of a responsible banking approach, also facilitates our cooperation with international financial institutions such as the World Bank, the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB) and the German Development Bank (KfW).
 Thus, we can successfully manage the process of meeting the high ethical, environmental and social criteria, which are among the requirements of many projects that we provide financing through related institutions.

-Our target for 2020 is to systematize Environmental and Social Risk Management in the light of our experience so far.
+In 2020 we begin to work on the establishment of Environmental and Social Risk Management in the light of our experience so far.
 We are working on the establishment of an environmental and social risk management system in the loan allocation processes within the scope of the fund we provide from the French Development Agency (AFD).
-We aim to complete the establishment of this Environmental and Social Risk Management System by the end of the year.

-In the long term, in parallel to its strategies, Vakıfbank will be keeping green financing and providing international funds developed on this purpose to Turkey with its accumulated experience.
-In addition, Vakıfbank is supporting the establishment of cap & trade schemes in Turkey.
+We aim to come into operation for the system to be established primarily for Corporate Loans and Project Loans by the end of 2021.
+In the long term, in parallel to its strategies, Vakifbank will be keeping green financing and providing international funds developed on this purpose to Turkey with its accumulated experience.
+In addition, Vakifbank is supporting the establishment of cap & trade schemes in Turkey.

-As another target, Vakifbank committed to decrease its direct emissions every year by 2% by intensity.
-ISO 14001 Environmental Management Systems are decided to be established in 2015.
-As of 2019, we have increased the number of our certified locations to 523 including our Head Office building under this scope.
-To manage Climate Change, Vakifbank established Environmental Management Services unit with a team of 8 full-time employees.
-Vakifbank puts importance on capacity development of its employees about sustainability.
+As another target, Vakıfbank committed to decrease its direct emissions every year by 2% by intensity.
+ISO 14001 Environmental Management Systems are decided to be established in 2017 In 2020, we certified all our branches including Head Office building under the scope of the ISO 14001 Environmental Management System, enabling all VakıfBank employees to work in ISO 14001 certified buildings.
+We aim to continue the certification in the coming years.
+To manage Climate Change, Vakıfbank established Environmental Management Services unit with a team of 10full-time employees.
+Vakıfbank puts importance on capacity development of its employees about sustainability.
 We believe that employee trainings are vital for creating behavioral change for emission reduction activities, risk man. and product development to mitigate the effects of CC.
-In this regard, we provided our employees with 8,263 hours of online training on environment and 6,260 hours of in-class training on sustainability in 2019.
+In this regard, we provided our employees with 23,563 hours of online and 2,635 hrs of in-class training on environment and 2,560 hours of in-class training on sustainability in 2020.

-(C-FS3.2) Are climate-related issues considered in the policy framework of your organization?
+(C-FS3.6) Are climate-related issues considered in the policy framework of your organization?